-These are cards that allow you to transfer a balance onto a different card without being charged the usual upfront transfer fees that are typically around 1-4%.
+These are cards that allow you to transfer an existing credit card debt to a new card, without being charged the usual upfront transfer fees.

 Balance transfer credit cards with zero fees work just the same as any other balance transfer credit card, just they don’t charge an upfront fee to transfer your balance.

 A balance transfer card allows you to move credit card debts from other cards to your new one.